alexandergagliano/meta-broker/README.md

 - Add more astronomical brokers
 - Add options to customize the search radius
-- Include more details about the supernova from various catalogs
+- Include more details about the transient from various catalogs